GregRos/parjs/README.md

 Since it's written in JavaScript, it can be used in web environments.

+## Unicode and Limitations
+Parjs supports selectively parsing diverse Unicode characters with the aid of the [`char-info` ](https://www.npmjs.com/package/char-info) package of character recognizers.

+Parsers such as `Parjs.upper` can only recognize the ANSI subset of Unicode.
+Parsers beginning with `uni`, such as `uniUpper`, can recognize any Unicode character.
+However, they are also slower.

+Parjs isn't very good at parsing characters outside of the BMP (Basic Multilingual Plane).
+In particular, even parsers beginning with `uni` won't recognize such characters.
 ## Module Structure
 Parjs has a well-organized module structure that is reflected in the documentation: